K1DBO/slice-master-6000/README.md

 for each of the slices.
 If set to 'CW only', anytime the slice is switched into CW mode, a skimmer will be configured for the slice and launched.
 If set to 'When active', this will happen any time the slice is in use.
-The 'On Click' options are useful for operating split and control what happens when you click on a signal in CW Skimmer.
+The 'On Click' options are useful when operating split and control what happens when you click on a signal in CW Skimmer.
 'On Click' can be set to TX, active, or both.

+You can also choose to use XIT/RIT when clicking close to the current signal.
+This will let you "listen around" while keeping your TX frequency fixed or "xmit around" while keeping your RX frequency fixed.
+When either option is selected and CW Skimmer is clicked within 500hz of the slice frequency, the XIT or RIT offset will be adjusted.
+Click outside of this range to reset XIT/RIT to zero.

 ## Sync